SGLP: A Similarity Guided Fast Layer Partition Pruning for Compressing Large Deep Models: Related Work

 \subsection{Representation Similarity}

-Several works~\cite{content,convergent,yang2022mutual,yang2023online,cca,svcca,cka} have explored the similarity of the neural network representations, which is commonly used to understand and characterize the representations of neural networks learned from the given data.
-Content and Cluster Analysis \cite{content} employs the distances between neural activations for comparing neural representations, and empirically demonstrates that different networks which are trained through back-propagation on identical categorization tasks can converge to the states where the hidden representations are similar.
-Convergent learning \cite{convergent} introduces bipartite matching, sparse prediction and clustering, and spectral clustering to probe representations learned from multiple networks.
+The similarity of the neural network representations is commonly used to understand and characterize the representations of neural networks learned from the given data.
+For example, Content and Cluster Analysis \cite{content} employs the distances between neural activations for comparing neural representations, and empirically demonstrates that different networks which are trained through back-propagation on identical categorization tasks can converge to the states where the hidden representations are similar.
 Canonical Correlation Analysis (CCA) \cite{cca} identifies bases for two matrices, and the correlation is maximized when the original matrices are projected on them.
 SVCCA \cite{svcca} proposes singular vector canonical correlation analysis which is efficient to measure the intrinsic dimensionality and representations of different layers or networks.
 Previous study \cite{extent} formulates a robust theory based on the subspace matching network of neuron activations.
 In addition, it proposes algorithms aiming to investigate the simple and maximum matches efficiently.
 Centered Kernel Alignment (CKA) \cite{cka} points out that CCA and its related methods which are invariant to invertible linear transformation are not able to assess meaningful similarities between higher-dimension representations.
 Hence, it proposes a similarity index that is equivalent to CKA and shares a close connection with CCA to estimate the relationship among representation similarity matrices, overcoming the limitations mentioned above.

 Upon reviewing the existing network pruning methods, we have identified that existing methods mostly overlook the intrinsic connections and inter-dependencies between layers when dealing with complex deep neural networks, which may lead to pruned models that fail to effectively maintain the key features of the original models.
 To tackle this issue, the core of our proposed \textit{SGLP} lies in leveraging Centered Kernel Alignment (CKA) to capture the internal representation similarities among layers of a pre-trained network, and employing Fisher Optimal Segmentation to partition the network into multiple segments, which provides a basis for removing the layers in a segment-wise manner.
 Our presented method not only improves pruning efficiency but also preserves the accuracy of the network and generalization capability by more selectively removing redundant layers.